Arcadia-Science/chlamy-comparison/README.md

 This protocol is a step by step computational guide to create panels of a video to display difference in the 2D morphology of interfertile algal species.
 The protocol follows upon the previous protocols in this document.
 The input is video data of algal cells collected by brightfield or differential interference contrast microscopy, as well as object masks.
 The output includes videos of masked cells and cumulative average projections of cells.
 For related results [follow this link](https://research.arcadiascience.com/pub/result-chlamydomonas-phenotypes#nsmnfifz9no).

-1. Creat a list of images with maximum area objects with relevant metadata.
+1. Create a list of images with maximum area objects with relevant metadata.
 [Link to Python script](./code/python/morphology_qualitative/max_area_image_object_list.py)

         python3 code/python/morphology_qualitative/max_area_image_object_list.py